ovh/docs/pages/web_cloud/domains/dns_zone_edit/guide.en-au.md

 > [!warning]
 >
-> Do not modify the DNS records of your DNS zone in favor of DNS servers external to OVHcloud via the `Change in text format`{.action}.
+> Do not modify the DNS records of your DNS zone in favour of DNS servers external to OVHcloud via the `Change in text format`{.action}.
 This DNS zone works **only** with OVHcloud DNS servers.

 #### Use our configuration assistants